-Santa Clarita Diet follows Joel and Sheila Hammond (played by Timothy Olyphant and Drew Barrymore respectively).
-They’re a husband-wife realtor team living an ordinary life raising their snarky teenager, Abby.
-Their mundane lives are turned upside down, however, when Sheila dies but also becomes undead.
+Santa Clarita Diet follows husband-wife realtor team, Joel and Sheila Hammond (played by Timothy Olyphant and Drew Barrymore respectively).
+They live a perfectly mundane life raising their snarky teenager, Abby, but their worlds are turned upside down when Sheila dies but also becomes undead.

-The following are three reasons you should watch this brilliant, smart series.
-Think of this short list as my effort to recruit more viewers for this show so it won’t face the same fate as other Netflix Originals (#SaveODAT).
+The following are three reasons why you should watch this brilliant, smart series.
+Think of this short list as my effort to recruit more viewers for the show so it won’t face the same fate as other Netflix Originals (#SaveODAT).

 (update 2019/04/26: Netflix has canceled Santa Clarita Diet😭)